zeekay/npm-check-updates-lite/README.md

 [![NPM version](https://badge.fury.io/js/npm-check-updates.svg)](http://badge.fury.io/js/npm-check-updates)
 [![Build Status](https://travis-ci.org/tjunnone/npm-check-updates.svg?branch=master)](https://travis-ci.org/tjunnone/npm-check-updates)

+### Fork which forces npm v4 or higher to be used.

 npm-check-updates is a command-line tool that allows you to upgrade your package.json or bower.json dependencies to the latest versions, regardless of existing version constraints.

 npm-check-updates maintains your existing semantic versioning *policies*, i.e., it will upgrade your `"express": "^4.11.2"` dependency to `"express": "^5.0.0"` when express 5.0.0 is released.